avishash108-hub/InfraRisk/README.md

 ML predictions should be evaluated against historical data before being used for operational decisions.

 4. Evidence-Based Risk Weights
 The current prototype uses equal weights where reliable evidence for different factor importance was unavailable.
 With sufficient historical data, statistical analysis and domain expertise can be used to determine evidence-based weights rather than relying on manually selected values.

 5. Real-Time Infrastructure Monitoring
 Integration with sensors and IoT devices could provide continuously updated information such as:
 Structural condition
 Water leakage
 Pipeline pressure
 Road condition
 Environmental exposure
-6. Advanced Repair Prioritization

-Future versions can consider:

-Risk score
-Repair cost
-Available budget
-Asset importance
-Population affected
-Nearby critical facilities
-Expected failure consequences

-This would allow the system to generate optimized repair plans under limited municipal budgets.

-7. Historical Analytics

-Historical infrastructure records can be used to track:

-Asset deterioration
-Previous repairs
-Recurring failures
-Maintenance effectiveness
-Changes in infrastructure risk over time
-8. Automated Alerts

-The system could notify relevant authorities when:

-An asset becomes critical
-A new inspection identifies severe damage
-Risk increases significantly
-A scheduled inspection is overdue
-Disclaimer
+6. Mobile App version
+Current version is a web application but future versions can include mobile app format for easier accessibility

+#NOTE:
-InfraRisk is currently a prototype developed for demonstration and evaluation purposes.
+-InfraRisk is currently a prototype developed for demonstration and evaluation purposes.

-The fabricated/synthetic infrastructure data used in the prototype does not represent actual government infrastructure records.
+-The fabricated/synthetic infrastructure data used in the prototype does not represent actual government infrastructure records.

-Before deployment in a real municipal environment, the system would require verified infrastructure data, validated engineering methodologies, domain-expert review, appropriate government authorization, security assessment, and operational testing.
+-Before deployment in a real municipal environment, the system would require verified infrastructure data, validated engineering methodologies, domain-expert review, appropriate government authorization, security assessment, and operational testing.

 #Project Status
 Prototype / Hackathon Project